Gravity Falls: Critical reception

 In 2015, Uproxx ranked Gravity Falls as the third Current Kids Cartoon That Adults Need to be Watching.
 In 2018, IndieWire ranked Gravity Falls at number 12 on their list of The 50 Best Animated Series Of All Time.
-In 2019, Yardbarker ranked Gravity Falls at number 21 on their list of The 25 Greatest Animated Shows of All Time.
+In 2019, Yardbarker ranked Gravity Falls number 21 on their list of The 25 Greatest Animated Shows of All Time.
 Also in 2019, IGN placed Gravity Falls at Number 19 on their list titled The 25 Best Adult Cartoon TV Series and The A.V.
 Club placed Gravity Falls at number 48 on their list of The 100 Best TV Shows of the 2010s.